bigfix/developer.bigfix.com/site/reference/types/fileset.md

 # update of &lt;fileset&gt; : integer

-Returns the update number for the specified fileset.Example: updates of filesets matching &amp;quot;lpp_name = &amp;#39;bos.terminfo.rte&amp;#39;&amp;quot; of object repository - Returns the update numbers of the specified filesets.
+Returns the update number for the specified fileset.Example: updates of filesets matching "lpp_name = &#39;bos.terminfo.rte&#39;" of object repository - Returns the update numbers of the specified filesets.

 # usr part of &lt;fileset&gt; : fileset part